Frequently Asked Questions (FAQs)

 Supplemental feeding of manatees, when done by authorized personnel, does not ‘tame’ the animals.
 Many manatees are rescued and transported to permitted critical care facilities for treatment of injuries or illness each year, where they spend many months recovering and gaining weight.
 They are, of course, provided food during their time in managed care, in ways that minimize the association of people with food.
 After their release back into the wild, these manatees typically behave like normal, free-ranging manatees in terms of their foraging, movements, social behavior, and interactions with humans.
 However, it is important that the public not feed manatees because this could alter their behavior in a way that is harmful to the animals.
 Feeding of manatees, except by authorized personnel, can be considered harassment and is prohibited by state and federal law.

-Authorized personnel provide supplemental food to manatees at a warm-water site already used by manatees for resting and regulating body temperature.
+Authorized personnel provided supplemental food to manatees at a warm-water site already used by manatees for resting and regulating body temperature.
 There is no concern of ‘leading’ manatees into areas that they are not otherwise using.
-During the 2021/2022 supplemental feeding trial, manatee behavior indicated they were responding to warm-water availability more than to food provisioning.
+During the supplemental feeding trial, manatee behavior indicated they were responding to warm-water availability more than to food provisioning.

-The supplemental feeding trial is conducted in consultation with experts in manatee health, nutrition and behavior in order to provide nutritional benefits to malnourished manatees in a controlled manner in an area where vessel access is already limited while minimizing the chances of negative behavioral consequences.
-During the 2021/2022 supplemental feeding trial, manatee behavior indicated they were responding to warm-water availability more than to food provisioning.
+The supplemental feeding trial was conducted in consultation with experts in manatee health, nutrition and behavior in order to provide nutritional benefits to malnourished manatees in a controlled manner in an area where vessel access is already limited while minimizing the chances of negative behavioral consequences.
+During the supplemental feeding trial, manatee behavior indicated they were responding to warm-water availability more than to food provisioning.
 After the conclusion of the initial supplemental feeding trial last winter, manatees dispersed, following regular migration patterns.

 However, biologists have serious concerns that manatees could be placed at risk if the general public starts to feed them.
 Feeding of manatees by unauthorized personnel can be harmful, considered harassment and is prohibited by state and federal law.
 If manatees are fed from boats, for example, they can learn to associate boats with food and approach the boats, risking propeller injuries or entanglement in fishing lines.